 The runner-up Trials World Champion is shifting riding technique limits with the eMountain bike

 For me, the most important reason for an eMountain bike is just that I have so much fun with it.
-I enjoy going on tours with mixed-ability groups that suddenly work very well together, I enjoy the new feeling when riding uphill, the new leisure time quality brought about by the flow, the action and the experience of nature.
-What is important here is above all a drive that supports these points almost imperceptibly without you having to deal with them.
+I appreciate the chance to ride out with mixed-ability groups that work very well together.
+I enjoy the new feeling when riding uphill, the new leisure time brought about by the flow, the action and the experience of nature.
+The most important thing here is a drive that offers me consistent support.

 We created this concept in 2013.
 It combines all of the innovative aspects that the eMountain bike brings.
 A completely new uphill feeling, a flowing climb, even over steep and technical passages.
 Everyone experiences Uphill Flow differently, depending on their individual skill.
 That's why we created the Uphill Flow Trail together with Diddie Schneider.
 This offers numerous variations to promote precisely this individuality.